NathanEdg/SpikeReports/README.md

 **Wrong timezone:**
 - Update `TIMEZONE` in `.env` to your preferred timezone
 - Valid values: `America/New_York`, `America/Los_Angeles`, `UTC`, etc.

+**Database connection errors:**
+- Verify `DATABASE_URL` is correctly formatted
+- Ensure PostgreSQL server is running and accessible
+- Check that database exists and credentials are correct
+- Review logs for specific connection errors

 ## License